THERAPEUTIC VS. SWEDISH

 HEAT - ideal when dealing with chronic pain or injury past the 72 hour window.
 The warmth relaxes the tissue, promotes healing from within, allows temporary relief.

 THE COMBINATION - For those pesky spots that you can't seem to tackle alternating cold and heat will suit you well.
 This combination overloads the nervous system, leading to the tissue release.
 This is best for chronic pain.

 Behind The Moon - DaLynn Roberts, L.M.T. #19790

 When she is not in the office, DaLynn loves to stay active.
-She plays slow-pitch softball with a local coed team, frequents a dance studio in NW Portland, does yoga, spends time outdoors, travels, and spends time with friends and family.
+She is a competitive pole dancer, plays slow-pitch softball with a local coed team, likes to spend time outdoors, travel, and spend time with friends and family.
 DaLynn is also a Floral Designer, specializing in events such as weddings.